ets-labs/python-dependency-injector/docs/wiring.rst

    container = Container()
    container.wire(modules=[module1, module2])

 You can wire container with a package.
-Container walks recursively over package modules.
+Container walks recursively over the package modules:

 .. code-block:: python

-   from yourapp import package1, package2

-   container = Container()
-   container.wire(packages=[package1, package2])
+   container.wire(
+       packages=[
+           "yourapp.package1",
+           "yourapp.package2",
+       ],
+   )

 Arguments ``modules`` and ``packages`` can be used together.